Home

 |

-| This collectible book is out of print but we have several brand new copies of the first edition hardcover that can be signed by both authors, Cherry Hill and Richard Klimesh.
-If you want your book autographed, please indicate in the note section of your order.
+This collectible book is out of print but we have two new hard covers left in stock.
+This is a great opportunity to add Maximum Hoof Power to your collection now, before all copies are gone.
+If you want your book autographed by the authors, Cherry Hill and Richard Klimesh, please indicate in the note section of your order.
 If you want the book personalized to you, please indicate that as well.
-If you don't indicate any autographing or inscription instructions, we will send you an unsigned book.
-This is a great opportunity to add Maximum Hoof Power to your collection now, before all copies are gone.
-Hardcover with dust jacket; 251 pages; 180 photos & drawings
+If you don't indicate any autographing or inscription instructions, we will send you an unsigned book. |

-| "Maximum Hoof Power offers some of the best state-of-the-art information regarding general hoof care, methods of maximizing a horse's performance in certain sports, and corrective techniques for problems and deformities." - Quarter Horse Journal |
+"Maximum Hoof Power offers some of the best state-of-the-art information regarding general hoof care, methods of maximizing a horse's performance in certain sports, and corrective techniques for problems and deformities." - Quarter Horse Journal |

-| "Klimesh, an accomplished farrier, knows that shoeing does far more than protect the horse's hoof -- it affects movement, performance, and soundness.
+"Klimesh, an accomplished farrier, knows that shoeing does far more than protect the horse's hoof -- it affects movement, performance, and soundness.
 In this book, Klimesh and wife Hill discuss everything from health and nutrition to farrier selection and hoof management.
 Good hoof care practices and shoeing techniques can promote your horse's lasting soundness -- and this book can help you understand both. " - Jessica Jahiel |

-| "This excellent work is as well-organized as it is written and researched.
+"This excellent work is as well-organized as it is written and researched.
 This book is necessary for any dedicated equestrian who wants to increase his or her knowledge about one of the most vital aspects of horse care." - Horse Illustrated |

 Table of Contents PART ONE: SHOEING DEMYSTIFIEDChapter 1.
 Old Mares's TalesChapter 2.
 Your Questions AnsweredChapter 3.
 Foot WorksDirectional Terms Chapter 4.
 To Shoe or Not to ShoeThe